 terminal bell (-b) when user action is needed.

 *** here comes the option: -z

-default -z option uses gzip compression algorithm (bzip2 and lzo are
+default -z option uses gzip compression algorithm (gzip, bzip2, lzo, xz and some others are

 also available).
 Optionally, if speed is more important than archive